GuillermoCAB/stripe-minimalistic-prototype/README.md

 ## Capturing Data in the Forms Part 2 - (How do we capture the data in the forms? - Payment Element)

-For the payment element steps 1 and 2 are the same, we need to setup Stripe and then mount the Element we want to use into the UI, the difference is that after that we don't need to add any event listener because the data for the payment is private.
-So instead we just procced with the payment flow and after that's done we use the `retrievePaymentIntent`method from Stripe to retrieve the related data as shown here:
+For the payment element steps 1 and 2 are the same, we need to set up Stripe and then mount the Element we want to use into the UI, the difference is that after that we don't need to add any event listener because the data for the payment is private.
+So instead we just proceed with the payment flow and after that was done we used the `retrievePaymentIntent`method from Stripe to retrieve the related data as shown here:

 ```js
 // Function to format card details